-The Family Resource & Training Center (FRTC) was originally named the Idaho Child Welfare Research and Training Center (ICWRTC) and was initially conceived in 1993, when Eastern Washington University (EWU) partnered with the Idaho Department of Health & Welfare in the interests of creating a small, one-person office where Master of Social Work (MSW) students from the EWU School of Social Work would be able to receive real-life, first-hand field experience working with children and families.
+The Family Resource & Training Center (FRTC) was originally named the Idaho Child Welfare Research and Training Center (ICWRTC) and was initially conceived in 1993 when Eastern Washington University (EWU) partnered with the Idaho Department of Health & Welfare in the interests of creating a small, one-person office where Master of Social Work (MSW) students from the EWU School of Social Work would be able to receive real-life, first-hand field experience working with children and families.

-called Recruitment Peer Mentoring (RPM).
+In 2007, FRTC & IDHW collaborated to develop and implement a new program for recruitment and retention called Recruitment Peer Mentoring (RPM).
 The program employs experienced foster parents (RPMs) to share their knowledge and experience with potential foster families.
 FRTC hired an RPM Coordinator in 2008 and began developing a system of processes and procedures within the Center that would strengthen the RPM program and increase its effectiveness as a foster family recruitment tool.

 In 2015, FRTC was awarded the State of Washington's Recruitment and Retention Program for Regions 1 & 2 in the eastern part of the state.
-This contract utilizes the RPM program that was developed in Idaho.
+This contract utilized the RPM program that was developed in Idaho.

 In 2016 FRTC was awarded the Idaho Wednesday’s Child contract.
 This program provides television and other media profile listings for children/youth who are legally free for adoption from foster care.
-This program is a good fit with FRTC’s work towards supporting permanency for children/youth when they are unable to be reunified or placed with family.
+This program is a good fit with FRTC’s work towards supporting permanency for children/youth when they are unable to be reunified or placed with a family.

 What We Do

 Recruit Foster & Adoptive Families